 When are these examinations necessary?

-We recommend an X-ray or ultrasound based on the cat's symptoms or after a routine health check.
-For example, if the cat is showing signs of pain, has trouble breathing, or is experiencing unexplained weight loss, these diagnostic tools can help us pinpoint the cause of the problem.
+We recommend X-rays or ultrasounds based on your cat's symptoms or after a routine health check.
+For example, if your cat is showing signs of pain, has difficulty breathing, or is experiencing unexplained weight loss, these diagnostic tools can help us determine the cause of the problem.

 It is also common to use X-rays and ultrasounds before surgical interventions to get a thorough picture of what can be expected during the operation.